-Powerful and well designed - the best download manager for saving and converting media files
+Powerful and well designed - the best download manager for media files

-The interface is simple and modern, and the download accelerator is capable of grabbing files 10 times faster.
+Its interface is simple and modern (if a little dark), and its accelerator can help you get your files 10 times faster.
 It does this by splitting each file into chunks, then downloading each one using a different server connection, making downloads not only faster, but also more reliable.
 If you're into music and movies you'll be delighted by its sequential setting, which lets you begin playing a file while it's still downloading.

 There's also a built-in video downloader with support for YouTube and Vimeo, and a video converter that changes the file format automatically once it's finished downloading.

-An open source download manager that's packed with media tools for music and movie lovers
+An open source download manager full of tools for music and movie lovers

-Free Download Manager aims to be all things to all people.
+Free Download Manager aims to be all things to all people – and succeeds.
 It's a download accelerator, a BitTorrent client, an audio and video previewer and a traffic management tool, and because it's open source, it's completely free and receives regular updates from its community of developers.

 It includes powerful scheduling features and a very handy remote control that means you can leave your downloads running and check on their progress from any internet-connected device.

 It can spider sites to download specific kinds of files, and you can choose to download only the bits of a ZIP file you actually want.
 It's an exceptional program, and it was tough to choose between this and Ninja Internet Download Manager for the top spot.

-A stripped-down version of a premium download manager that's superb in its own right
+A stripped-down, but still excellent version of a premium download manager

 The free version of Download Accelerator Plus is a pared-back version of the premium edition, but it's much more than just a demo and contains all the essential features you need for quick, reliable downloads.